ISRF Early-Career Fellowship Competition (ECF5)

 Terms & Conditions

 The ISRF reserves the right to extend the deadline for the competition.
-A short final report will be required, as part of a presentation of the Fellow’s findings, in-person, to the Foundation’s academic representatives.† Award holders may be invited to present their findings in person to the Foundation’s academic representatives.
+A short final report will be required, as part of a presentation of the Fellow’s findings, in-person, to the Foundation’s academic representatives.[5]
+Award holders will also be invited to present their findings in person to the Foundation’s academic representatives.
 The ISRF’s support is to be acknowledged in all public presentation of research.
-Full Terms & Conditions governing awards will be provided to successful applicants in their formal offer, based on the draft general terms and conditions available on the ISRF website.
-Formal acceptance of the award must be completed by the end of December 2023.
+Full Terms & Conditions governing awards will be provided to successful applicants in their formal offer, based on the draft general terms and conditions available for download.
+Formal acceptance of the award must be completed by the end of September 2025.

 Joint Applications